-Receivable from a related party pertains to tenants' payments collected by RLC on behalf of the Company pursuant to the Comprehensive Deed of Assignment (see Note 1) and cash advances.
+Receivable from a related party pertains to tenants' payments collected by RLC on behalf of the Company and cash advances.
 These are due and demandable.

 Other receivables are composed of accrued interest receivable from short-term investments and downpayments made to suppliers.